 Here's how we make sure it's as safe as possible

 We use a number of banks to spread our cash holdings across institutions.
-We use RBS as our main clearing bank for day to day transactions, and diversify other money across the other banks.
-We generally hold between 15%-25% of cash with each bank.
+We use RBS as our main clearing bank for day to day transactions, and diversify other money across other banks.
+We generally hold up to 30% of cash with each bank.
+This should be considered as a guide, as the amount held with each bank will vary depending on the type of accounts we have access to and the ability to draw down/pay up funds.

 To do this, we partner with Cashfac Technologies, a global leader in Cash Management solutions to automate and efficiently manage how money is held across banks.